ByeongGi/esscense_kenel/README.md

 #Table of Contents

 1.	소개
-1.1	Essence은 무엇인가 ?
-3
+    -  1.1	Essence는 무엇인가 ?
-1.2	Presenting the Essence Kernel 	4
+    -  1.2	Presenting the Essence Kernel

-2. An Overview of the Alphas 	5
+2. An Overview of the Alphas
-    - 2.1	Stakeholders	7
+    - 2.1	Stakeholders
-    - 2.2	Opportunity 	9
+    - 2.2	Opportunity
-    - 2.3	Requirements	11
+    - 2.3	Requirements
-    - 2.4	Software System	13
+    - 2.4	Software System
-    - 2.5	Team	15
+    - 2.5	Team
-    - 2.6	Work	17
+    - 2.6	Work
-    - 2.7	Way of Working	19
+    - 2.7	Way of Working

-3. An Overview of the Competencies 	21
+3. An Overview of the Competencies
-    - 3.1	Stakeholder Representation 	23
+    - 3.1	Stakeholder Representation
-    - 3.2	Analysis	24
+    - 3.2	Analysis
-    - 3.3	Development 	25
+    - 3.3	Development
-    - 3.4	Testing	26
+    - 3.4	Testing
-    - 3.5	Leadership	27
+    - 3.5	Leadership
-    - 3.6	Management 	28
+    - 3.6	Management

-4. An Overview of the Activity Spaces	29
+4. An Overview of the Activity Spaces

-5. Acknowledgements 	30
+5. Acknowledgements